 - 1. Each Party consents to the submission of a claim to arbitration under this Section in accordance with this Agreement. - 2.
-The consent under paragraph 1 and the submission of a claim to arbitration under this Section shall satisfy the requirements of: - (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the parties to the dispute; - (b) Article II of the New York Convention for an "agreement in writing;" and - (c) Article I of the Inter-American Convention for an "agreement."
+The consent under paragraph 1 and the submission of a claim to arbitration under this Section shall satisfy the requirements of: - (a) Chapter II (Jurisdiction of the Centre) of the ICSID Convention and the ICSID Additional Facility Rules for written consent of the parties to the dispute; and - (b) Article II of the New York Convention for an "agreement in writing."